Sylvia Kabene

-Sylvia Kabene (born 3 May 2007) is an Ugandan professional footballer who plays as a forward for FUFA Women Super League club St. Noa Girls and the Uganda women's national team.
+Sylvia Kabene (born 3 May 2007) is an Ugandan professional footballer who plays as a forward for Hibernians FC in the Malta Women's Super League and the Uganda women's national team.

 Club career

 While a student at St. Noa Girls School, Kabene played for the school's football team competing in the FUFA Women Elite League, where she attracted attention for her goalscoring ability across league matches, cup competitions, and the Fresh Dairy Games.
 Following the conclusion of the 2024–25 season, the young striker was named the league's Most Valuable Player after a standout campaign that played a key role in her club's title win and promotion to the Super League.